Pilladian/ml-attack-framework/attribute-inference-attack/README.md

 | Loss Function | CrossEntropyLoss

 ## Dataset
 As our dataset we used [UTKFace](https://www.kaggle.com/jangedoo/utkface-new).
-We sampled them into three sets (train, eval, test) and used train and eval for training and evaluating the target model and the testset for sampling the attacker dataset.
-For the attacker dataset we queried the target model on the testset and used the output as features.
+We sampled them into three sets (train, eval, test) and used train and eval for training and evaluating the target model and the test set for sampling the attacker dataset.
+For the attacker dataset we queried the target model on the test set and used the output as features.

 ## Attribute Inference Attacks